 2. 1993 Stadium Club Murphy Derek Jeter RC #117

 The 1993 Stadium Club Murphy Derek Jeter is found in a special box set.
 In recent years it has become very popular, helped by a smaller print run than a lot of his other rookie cards.
 Collectors may notice the card actually has the same design as 1992 Stadium Club, not 1993.
 However, because of the set's late release, it's considered by most as a 1993 card.

 One of the most iconic baseball cards of the 1990s, this is, by far, the most popular Derek Jeter rookie card.
 It's also the most valuable.
-Since its debut in 1989, Upper Deck focused on pushing boundaries for high-end cards.
+Since its debut in 1989, Upper Deck has focused on pushing boundaries for high-end cards.
 1993 SP Baseball took things to another level.
 While it's not nearly as premium as it was when Jeter was breaking in with the Yankees, this is an extremely important card from an equally important release.

 Produced with a foil background, it's notorious for being a tough card to find in top condition.
 Most come with a noticeable amount of edge or corner wear.
-As a result, high-grade PSA and BGS 1993 SP Derek Jeter rookie cards can push into the five-figure range.
+As a result, high-grade PSA and BGS 1993 SP Derek Jeter rookie cards can push into the ultra-premium range.